 Every scout of Troop 447 is expected to travel to and from camping trips and all scouting activities in the troop "Class A" uniform (as defined in section 1 of Policy Statement #3) unless instructed by the scoutmaster with the following exception:

-Unless otherwise designated by the troop committee, a scout MAY NOT wear his uniform when selling goods, food, tickets, etc. for a fund raising event.
+Unless otherwise designated by the troop committee and following BSA policy, a scout MAY NOT wear his uniform when selling goods, food, tickets, etc. for a fund raising event.

-Policy in regards to uniforms for Board of Reviews: A scout who is going up for a Board of Review must have HIS COMPLETE uniform on at the time of the Board.
-Otherwise the chairman of the board will be obligated to cancel or postpone the board.
-Exceptions can only be made by the Troop Committee Chairman/Advancement Chairman.
+Troop Policy in regards to uniforms for Board of Reviews: A scout who is going up for a Board of Review is expected to have HIS COMPLETE uniform on at the time of the Board.

 It is realized by the troop leaders that there are occasions when wearing the uniform is impossible (such as coming direct from another event).
 However, these occasions should not occur on a regular basis.